 PGR14.2.4R Published work may include books, original and exhibited creative work in any medium, peer reviewed publications in the public domain, published patents or designs, or other forms of published scholarly output embodying original research.

 Variations to the prescribed submission formats

 PGR14.2.5R Very exceptionally, parts of the thesis, or all of it, may be presented other than in written, printable form where it can be demonstrated that the contents can be better expressed in that form and are capable of being assessed.
-In all such cases the permission of the Research Degrees Award Board (RDAB) must be obtained as early in the PGR’s registration as possible and before the final examination arrangements have been approved.
+In all such cases the permission of the Taught and Research Degrees Award Board (RDAB) must be obtained as early in the PGR’s registration as possible and before the final examination arrangements have been approved.

 Variations to examination by viva voce